Best NBA Betting Promos & Apps: $4000+ in Bonuses for Friday Games from Top NBA Betting Sites

 ESPN BET Promo Code ROTO: Fans of NBA betting in Michigan, New Jersey and Pennsylvania can use the ESPN BET promo code ROTO and get $100 in bonus bets, guaranteed, after a first bet of $10 or more.

-Bet on key games scheduled for Friday including the Grizzlies-Mavs, Wolves-Heat, Suns-Nuggets and Knicks-Clippers.
+Bet on key games scheduled for Friday, including the Celtics-Heat, Mavs-Rockets, Cavs-Grizzlies and Lakers-Nuggets.

 How to Sign Up for NBA Betting Sites & Apps